(Scroll down for Call for Presentation details)

 - I am a speaker/poster presenter who will attend the conference

 - I am an author/contributor and will not attend the conference

-- Designation of Primary Contact Person: All communication regarding abstract submission and review will be sent to the primary contact.
+- Designation of Primary Contact Person: All communication regarding proposal submission and review will be sent to the primary contact.
 Again, this will not be provided during the review process.